populse/populse_mia/developer_doc/UsingVirtualisation.md

 MacOS (SingularityCE Vagrant Box)
 ===================================

 Under MacOS High Sierra (10.13.6), Singularity Vagrant Box seems to work well enough, better than VirtualBox alone.

-A - Install a Vagrant provider like VirtualBox (if not already installed) :
+A - Install a Vagrant provider like VirtualBox (if not already installed):

 	1 - Download VirtualBox OSX dmg file [here](https://www.virtualbox.org/wiki/Downloads)
 	2 - Open it and Install it
 	3 - Maybe you'll need to allow this Oracle application in Preferences Panel then Security icon

-B - Install Homebrew (if not already installed) :
+B - Install Homebrew (if not already installed):

-	1 - In a Terminal (in Applications/Utilities) enter :
+	1 - In a Terminal (in Applications/Utilities) enter:
 	2 - ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 C - Install Vagrant: